domanteli0/PoSS/README.md

 > [!WARNING]
 >
 > Changing `postman_collection.json` doesn't affect the imported Postman collection,
 > you need to re-import it.
+The opposite also applied, editing the collection inside Postman collection
+> doesn't affect `postman_collection.json`, you need to re-export it.

 ## Project generation